-- Adhering to this policy and applying it consistently and fairly. - Supporting children in adhering to this policy. - Promoting a supportive and high-quality learning environment. - Modelling high levels of behaviour. - Being aware of the signs of behavioural difficulties. - Setting high expectations for every child. - Being aware of the needs, outcomes sought, and support provided to any children with specific behavioural needs. - Keeping the relevant figures of authority up-to-date with any changes in behaviour.
-The relevant figures of authority include: - SENCO. - Headteacher. - Subject leader. - As authorised by the Headteacher / deputy headteacher, sanctioning children who display poor levels of behaviour.
+- Adhering to this policy and applying it consistently and fairly. - Supporting children with adhering to this policy. - Promoting a supportive and high-quality learning environment. - Modelling high levels of behaviour. - Being aware of the signs of behavioural difficulties. - Setting high expectations for every child. - Being aware of the needs, relevant outcomes, and support provided to any children with specific behavioural needs. - Keeping the relevant figures of authority up-to-date with any changes in behaviour.
+The relevant figures of authority include: - SENCO - Headteacher - Deputy Headteacher - Senior Leadership Team Member - As authorised by the Headteacher / Deputy Headteacher, sanctioning children who display poor levels of behaviour.